losandes/supposed/README.md

 > The difference between `log` and `context` is that `log` can be included in reporter output

-OK - now that we know about the events, and what to expect, it's pretty easy to take advantage of them.
+### Subscribing to Test Events
 In this example, we'll make our own reporter that prints the test status, descriptions, and the performance information.
 This example uses `subscribe`, and sets the reporter to "noop" to achieve this.

-A benefit of this design, is that other reporters can also be used in conjunction.
+Use `subscribe` when you want normal reporting, and also need a side-car, like to write output to a repository.

+> Consider reading [about test events](#about-test-events) if you haven't already

 ```JavaScript
 // ./first-module/first-spec.js